ThomasBleijendaal/umbraco-custom-section/docs/tfa.md

 }
 ```

-This class needs to do two things: determine whether it is valid for the user currently trying to
+This class needs to do two things: determine whether the provider is valid for the user currently
-sign in, and validate the 2FA code provided by the user.
-Since it is the default, it is always valid
+trying to sign in, and validate the 2FA code provided by the user.
+Since it is the default, it is
-for any user.
-Validating the 2FA code is done using the `TwoFactorAuth.Net` package we have included
+always valid for any user.
+Validating the 2FA code is done using the `TwoFactorAuth.Net` package
-earlier.
-I have reduced as much as possible, and only provided the simplest implementation possible,
+we have included earlier.
+I have reduced as much as possible, and only provided the simplest
-hardcoding the user secret and `TwoFactorAuth` configuration.
+implementation possible, hardcoding the user secret and `TwoFactorAuth` configuration.

 [The GitHub page](https://github.com/RobThree/TwoFactorAuth.Net) of `TwoFactorAuth.Net` provides a